Blaenau Gwent: Parking scheme review calls after too few cars ticketed

 - Published

-A council issuing less than a third of the 3,500 parking tickets it wants to has called for an examination of parking enforcement.
+A council issuing less than a third of its expected 3,500 parking has called for an examination of parking enforcement.

 Blaenau Gwent council officer Mark Hopkins told councillors between 1 November, 2020, and September 30, 2021 just 1,029 were issued.